16- LIFE IN GOD'S KINGDOM-Fruit-Part 1

 You can see in this exchange between Moses and God that Moses was being asked to do something completely out of his comfort zone.
-But God who knew all that was in Moses needed him to obey and to obey NOW!
-He was not asking Moses to do it alone --in his own strength-- but in partnership with himself.
+But God who knew all that was in Moses needed him now to obey.
+He was not asking Moses to do it alone in his own strength but in partnership with himself.

 10. What was the real issue for Moses?

 He wanted to stay in his comfort zone!
 He was content and satisfied where he was at.
 And this is a perfect example of how it is for many, if not most of us.
 We never fulfill what we were made for because we are comfortable right where we are at!

 Fortunately for Moses God did not give up but He was not happy with Mose's reluctance.

 When Moses took the first step to obey, the wheels of history started to turn.